 - The test cases distribution should match the actual or planned operational profile of the software.
 The more often a function of the software is executed, the greater the percentage of test cases that should be allocated to that function or subset.

-Some of the Tools used for Software Reliability are
+Some of the Reliability testing tools used for Software Reliability are: